deutschkihun/KaggleStudy/README.md

 - Logistic Regression

 Those are most famous and popular algorithms in machine learning.Also **K-Fold Cross validation and normalization** are covered.
+Here is a link for my kernel from Kaggle (https://www.kaggle.com/kihunkim/breast-cancer-study)

 > 2. Movie Recommandation (https://www.kaggle.com/rounakbanik/the-movies-dataset)